GCSB warns cyber-attacks could get worse, issues advisory to all NZ businesses

-The GCSB has issued a "be prepared" advisory for all Kiwi businesses on the heels of the stock exchange suffering a fifth day of outages linked to cyber-attacks, and unsuccessful attacks on Stuff and RNZ's websites over the weekend.
+The GCSB has issued a "be prepared" advisory for all Kiwi businesses on the heels of the stock exchange suffering a fifth day of outages linked to cyber-attacks, unsuccessful attacks on Stuff and RNZ's websites over the weekend, and ransomware incidents that have hit, F&P Appliances, Lion, Toll Group and the Unversity of Auckland (where a ransom was paid), among others.

 The advisory (in full below) comes from the GCSB's National Cyber Security Centre.